- 1 Caring for a Pomeranian in Heat

-If the place in which you live experiences hot Summer months or maybe you have hot weather all the time, you’ll need to know about extra steps necessary for summer Pomeranian care.
-Tips on how to keep your Pomeranian cool during the summer months.
+If the place in which you live experiences hot summer months or maybe you have hot weather all the time, you’ll need to know about extra steps necessary for caring for your Pomeranian in heat.
+Tips on how to keep your Pomeranian cool during the summer months; summer Pomeranian care.

 Most owners use fans and/or air conditioning to stay cool in Summer and so they don’t think about whether their dog needs extra help to stay cool, particularly in the spaces he normally spends his time, namely his bed area, rest area and wherever he plays.
 Here are some aspects you may need to rethink.